raguay/TextBarScripts/README.md

 This one requires you have have node.js installed on your system.
 The easiest way for that is by installing it with [Homebrew](http://brew.sh).

+## NotePad

+This is another example of using a simple node based web server to give information to the url view in TextBar.
+It gives you a 5 pages of notes to switch back and forth.
+It currently doesn't save the information.
+That plus other features will be coming....